Google the difference between copywriting and content writing, and you’ll be faced with 6,900,000 search results.

 What is content writing?

-Content writing is about creating content that adds value for your target audience – it’s interesting, informative, educational or entertaining - and importantly, it’s relatable.
+Content writing is about creating something that adds value for your target audience – it’s interesting, informative, educational or entertaining - and importantly, it’s relatable.

 Written content is typically produced in the form of blog posts, articles, eBooks/whitepapers and social media posts.